-$((\frac{(e)}{)})$ (vi) A description of how operators will maintain ((dai- $\frac{1y}{)}$ ) operating records of the ((quantities)) amounts (weight or vol- ume) and types of ((inert)) waste ((disposed.
+$((\frac{c}{c}))$ (vi) A description of how operators will maintain ((daily)) operating records of the ((quantities)) amounts (weight or volume) and types of ((inert)) waste ((disposed.
 In addition, record and retain information that documents that all wastes landfilled meet the criteria for inert waste)) received, including the form or computer printout used to record this information.
 Facility annual reports must be maintained in the operating record.
 Facility inspection reports ((shall)) must be maintained in the operating record, including at least the date of inspection, the name and signature of the inspector, a notation of observations made, and the date and nature of any needed repairs or remedial action.
 Significant deviations from the plan of operation ((shall)) must be noted in the operating record.
-Records ((shall)) must be available upon request by the jurisdictional health department;
+Records ((shall)) must be ((maintained)) kept for a minimum of five years and ((shall)) must be available upon request by the jurisdictional health department;

-(((d))) (vii) Safety and emergency plans; and
+((((d)))) (vii) Safety and emergency plans; and

-(viii) Other details to demonstrate that the facility will meet the requirements of this subsection and as required by the jurisdictional health department.

-(b) Prepare and submit ((a copy of)) an annual report to the jurisdictional health department and the department by April 1st on forms supplied by the department.
+(viii) Other details to demonstrate that the facility will meet the requirements of this subsection and as required by the jurisdictional health department. (b) Prepare and submit ((a copy of)) an annual report to the jurisdictional health department and the department by April 1st on forms supplied by the department.
 The annual report shall detail the facility's activities during the previous calendar year and ((shall)) must include the following information: